 Mississippi has set laws on raising chickens.
 These laws are for the safety of everyone, including all suppliers and dealers.

-If you’re buying chickens, it is a must to abide by Mississippi’s laws on raising chickens.
+If you’re buying chickens, it’s essential to comply with Mississippi’s regulations on poultry raising.
 The following are some requirements set by the Mississippi Board of Animal Health:

 - All chicks, eggs, and breeding stocks transported should follow the US Pullorum-Typhoid Clean’s requirements.